bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

    As storing the database dump for disaster recovery and storing the bootstrap file offsite is recommended  anyway (see :ref:`section-before-disaster`), this should be not a big problem in correctly setup environments.

-   For the same reason, the information about the number of files of a job (e.g. JobFiles with :strong:`list jobs` command) is limited to the number of NDMP backup files in copied jobs.
+   For the same reason, the information about the number of files of a job (e.g. JobFiles with :bcommand:`list jobs` command) is limited to the number of NDMP backup files in copied jobs.